AbhinavDevaguptapu/AI-LH-Sheet/taskframework.md

     * Check if you are implementing your action items

 ### Key Points
-* Analyse your actions but don't judge yourself
+* Analyse your actions but don’t judge yourself
 * Act on Action Items
 * Use only Task framework language
-* Don't worry about the mistakes, feel happy about the progress you're going to make
+* Don’t worry about the mistakes, feel happy about the progress you’re going to make
-* Celebrate successes—big or small—and acknowledge the support you received `;
+* Celebrate successes—big or small—and acknowledge the support you received